The January birthstone is Garnet.

-You may realize that you like this one of a kind look that these inclusions bring to the stone.
+You may realize that you like this one-of-a-kind look these inclusions bring to the stone.

-Find a cut that spreads light over the surface of the stone smoothly and evenly.
+Find a cut that spreads light over the stone’s surface smoothly and evenly.
 This will draw out the stone’s overall beauty and color.

-Regardless of which stone or piece you pick, remember that Garnet is known for its toughness and wealth of colors, so your investment will not just have significant emotional value but also stand the test of time.
+Regardless of which stone or piece you pick, remember that Garnet is known for its toughness and wealth of colors.
+Your investment will not just have significant emotional value but also stand the test of time.

-With so much going for it, Garnet is clearly a gemstone to become hopelessly enamored with!
+With so much going for it, Garnet is a gemstone to become hopelessly enamored with!

 Anyone who wears or carries this stone will experience an increase in their self-image, energy levels, and willpower.

 Nervous and tense people will feel calmer and more grounded.
-It will also protect travelers and make them feel safe and connected even when they find themselves in a strange place.
+Unlike the September birthstone, It will also protect travelers and make them feel safe and connected even when they find themselves in a strange place.

 Garnet gives off a protective influence and a soothing and stabilizing vitality during use.
-It is known to heal emotional problems as well.
+It can heal emotional problems as well.

-When placed under your pillow, Garnet can soothe bad dreams and even cure mental depression.
+Garnet can soothe bad dreams and even cure mental depression when placed under your pillow.